-ThrowBoundaryError Thrown when the JVM needs to propagate an exception allocated in this scope to (or through) the memory area of the caller.
-Storing a reference to that exception would cause an javax.realtime.IllegalAssignmentError208, so the JVM cannot be permitted to deliver the exception.
+ThrowBoundaryError-Thrown when the JVM needs to propagate an exception allocated in this scope to (or through) the memory area of the caller.
+Storing a reference to that exception would cause an javax.realtime.IllegalAssignmentError, so the JVM cannot be permitted to deliver the exception.
 The javax.realtime.
-ThrowBoundaryError209 is allocated in the current allocation context and contains information about the exception it replaces.
+ThrowBoundaryError is allocated in the current allocation context and contains information about the exception it replaces.

-InterruptedException When this schedulable is interrupted by javax.realtime.
+InterruptedException-When this schedulable is interrupted by javax.realtime.
+RealtimeThread.interrupt() or javax.realtime.AsynchronouslyInterruptedException. fire() while waiting for the reference count to go to zero.

-RealtimeThread.interrupt()210 or javax.realtime.AsynchronouslyInterruptedException.

-IllegalSchedulableStateException when the execution context is not an instance of javax.realtime.Schedulable212 or when this method is invoked during finalization of objects in scoped memory and entering this scoped memory area would force deletion of the task that triggered finalization.
-This would include the scope containing the task, and the scope (if any) containing the scope containing the task.

-javax.realtime.ScopedCycleException when the execution context is a schedulable and this invocation would break the single parent rule.

-IllegalArgumentException when the execution context is a schedulable, and time is null or no non-null logic value was supplied to the memory area's constructor.

-UnsupportedOperationException when the wait operation is not supported using the clock associated with time.

-MemoryAccessError when calling schedulable may not use the heap and this memory area's logic value is allocated in heap memory.
+- IllegalSchedulableStateException-when the execution context is not an instance of javax.realtime.Schedulable or when this method is invoked during finalization of objects in scoped memory and entering this scoped memory area would force deletion of the task that triggered finalization.
+This would include the scope containing the task, and the scope (if any) containing the scope containing the task. - javax.realtime.ScopedCycleException-when the execution context is a schedulable and this invocation would break the single parent rule. - IllegalArgumentException-when the execution context is a schedulable, and time is null or no non-null logic value was supplied to the memory area's constructor. - UnsupportedOperationException-when the wait operation is not supported using the clock associated with time. - MemoryAccessError-when calling schedulable may not use the heap and this memory area's logic value is allocated in heap memory.